MichaelCurrin/mkdocs-quickstart/README.md

 [![GitHub tag](https://img.shields.io/github/tag/MichaelCurrin/mkdocs-quickstart.svg)](https://GitHub.com/MichaelCurrin/mkdocs-quickstart/tags/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](#license)

 <!-- TODO When creating a new project copied from this template, you can delete this README.md and start over -->

+## Purpose

+A low-code way to setup and host a markdown-based docs site with a professional look.

 ## Preview